jyc5559/GAINET.github.io/another-page2.md

 ---

 ## Welcome to Interactive AI Agent
-Description: Interactive AI Agents are sophisticated software programs designed to engage with users in a dynamic, responsive manner.
+Interactive AI Agents are sophisticated software programs designed to engage with users in a dynamic, responsive manner.
 These agents use a combination of natural language processing, machine learning, and sometimes even emotional intelligence to interpret and respond to human inputs.
 The primary goal of these AI systems is to facilitate an intuitive and efficient user experience, whether for customer service, personal assistance, educational purposes, or entertainment.
 Interactive AI agents are capable of learning from interactions to improve their responses over time, making them increasingly effective at handling complex inquiries and tasks.
 Their ability to operate autonomously and assist across various platforms makes them invaluable in today’s technology-driven world.

 ## Representative Publications
 <style>